 How Does an LMS Fit into Corporate Language Training?

 An LMS allows you to train your employees in a new skill—such as a language—in a flexible, digital learning environment.
 It has a higher completion rate than most face-to-face programs, and generally costs less.
 Moreover, it is easier to fit into individual team members’ schedules.
 Virtual blended learning also allows learners to pace their progress by spending more time mastering a complex skill, rather than being pushed forward into new content by a class that is learning more quickly.

 However, if you’re already offering an in-person training program, it can be a challenge to move to an online learning format, while simultaneously ensuring that the training program is successful.
 Here are some tips on how to successfully roll out a corporate language training program using a new LMS.

 Convert Your Content and Make it Accessible Across Devices in a combination of LMS and LXP

 If your organization has been using a traditional classroom training model, you likely have plenty of content and resources that you can move to your new LMS based learning model.
 Most in-class content transitions nicely to a digital cloud-based format.
 For example, class discussions can become online forums, paper and pencils tests can become online quizzes and hands-on work can become interactive online tutorials.
 You might also want to consider aligning your LMS with an LXP – a learning experience platform – to improve user buy-in and engagement with your expensive learning content.

 Moving these resources online into an LMS or LXP means your employees will also need devices to access the content.
 A recent study found that 89% of employees access their LMS from a desktop computer, 76% from a laptop, and 25% from mobile devices, such as a phone or tablet.
-For the best results, select software that can be accessed across the full range of devices.
+For the best results, select software that can be accessed across the full range of devices and helps you with your training management tasks.

 Structure and Schedule the Learning Program